tomekszafranski/ZX48K-AllInOne/README.md

 Tomek

 > [!NOTE]
 > Disclaimer: This is my project that I’ve built and it works for me.
-You can do it as well but remember, you’re responsible for your doings and the consequences, not me.
+You can do it as well but remember, you’re responsible for your own doings and the consequences, not me.